 Understanding this journey helps you plan your career after CA articleship, track your salary growth, and build a long-term audit career path.

-Understanding the audit partner role in CA firms
+Understanding the Audit Partner role in CA firms

 An Audit Partner is responsible for: